 To continue our 100th day writing, everybody made a page to include in our class book with something they’ve been told 100 times!

-The responses are always hilarious and I can just hear their mom or dad saying it 100 times!
+The responses are always priceless and I can just hear their mom or dad saying it 100 times!

 My favorite is,” I’ve been told 100 times to put the toilet seat down!”
 I have 5 brothers and I heard my own mother say that at least 1000 times!